Microsoft : Gets Dinged by Chip Shortages | MarketScreener

 Microsoft doesn't disclose revenue for the business.
 But finance chief Amy Hood said in an interview Wednesday that the limited chip supply "constrained an otherwise healthy PC ecosystem."

-Overall revenue rose 12% to $32.47 billion.
-That was shy of the $32.51 billion analysts polled by Refinitiv had expected, a miss that initially knocked shares down 4% after hours.
+The software giant said overall revenue rose 12% to $32.47 billion.
+That was shy of the $32.51 billion analysts polled by Refinitiv had expected, a miss that helped shave nearly 4% from shares in after-hours trading.
+The stock finished regular trading at $106.38, up more than 3%.

-The stock, which finished regular trading up 3.3%, recovered some of those losses after Ms. Hood's revenue guidance for Microsoft's three big divisions -- largely the cloud, productivity software and personal computing -- was in line with Wall Street's forecasts..

 Profit came to $8.42 billion, swinging from a $6.3 billion loss a year ago tied to the U.S. tax law enacted in December 2017.
 Adjusted profit was $1.10 a share, a penny more than what analysts had expected.